kanishk98/kanishk98.github.io/_posts/2023-07-01-bookshelf.md

 * Compass, Mathias Enard

+* The Soul of a New Machine, Tracy Kidder

 * The Innovator's Dilemma, Clay Christensen

 * How Will You Measure Your Life, Clay Christensen, James Allworth, and Karen Dillon